 If this Policy is translated into another language or an alternative communication format is used, this written English version governs all coverage decisions.

-If you need alternative formats, such as large print or an audio format, please call Customer Service at one of the telephone numbers listed at the front of this Policy to request these materials.
+If you need alternative formats, such as large print or an audio format, please call Customer Service at the number on the back of your Medica ID card to request these materials.

 Policy